Congratulations on joining Ring Neighborhoods!

 Adjust your Neighborhood settings

-Once you open the Neighborhoods screen, you can access your neighborhood's settings by tapping on three-line icon at the top of your Neighborhood feed, then tapping Neighborhoods.
+Once you open the Neighborhoods screen, you can access your neighborhood's settings by tapping on the three-line icon at the top of your Neighborhood feed, then tapping Neighborhood settings.

 From this screen you can adjust the following functions:

 - Social networks: This screen allows you connect your Facebook or NextDoor account to your Neighborhood account and post Ring videos to these accounts at the same time as you post them to the neighborhood feed.